bengrunfeld/study-notes/python.md

 ##The SET Datatype

-A set is an unordered collection with no duplicate elements.
-Set objects support mathematical operations like union, intersection, difference, and symmetric difference.
+A `set` is an unordered collection with no duplicate elements. `set` objects support mathematical operations like union, intersection, difference, and symmetric difference.

 Curly braces or the `set()` function can be used to create sets.
 Note: to create an empty set you have to use `set()`, not `{}`.